Princess Louise of Belgium: A long-awaited birth

 Louise was described by her father in this way: "[She] is very wise, her face is already white and pink like her mother's.
 King Leopold I find it very pretty, I hope it will one day, but for now, I note only that it has large dark eyes and alas! a huge nose, worthy of mine in every way".
-A brother, Leopold, was born on 12 June 1859 and titled Count of Hainaut as the eldest son of the Duke of Brabant, and whose birth seems to ensure the sustainability of the recently established Belgian royal house.
-The little boy was the pride and joy of the royal family.
+A brother, Leopold, was born on 12 June 1859 and titled Count of Hainaut as the eldest son of the Duke of Brabant, and whose birth seemed to ensure the sustainability of the recently established Belgian royal house.
 A younger sister, Stéphanie, was born on 21 May 1864.